oktopastrade/bicrypto-trading-platform/README.md

 # bicrypto-trading-platform
 bicrypto V5 without addons for test : must read :
-V5 without addons for test it has many bugs bicrypto dev said he will share a tool that do auto update migration for V4 to V5 this for test do not use it if ypu have users and custodial wallets i will wait until tool is released then i will share the most stable version with addons.
+V5 without addons for test it has many bugs bicrypto dev said he will share a tool that do auto update migration for V4 to V5 this for test do not use it if you have users and custodial wallets i will wait until tool is released then i will share the most stable version with addons.
 #V5 not stable:

 https://www.mediafire.com/file/qs07rkkt6jf2w0c/bicrypto_v5.0.0-without-addons.zip/file